Make a donationHow to make a donation online as an individual donorSupport the Louvre | Make a donation | 'Become a Patron!' campaigns

 Download.pdf (664,5Ko)

-Thanks to the generosity of more than 3,700 donors, the Musée du Louvre raised €670,000 to help restore the chapel of the tomb of Akhethotep.
-Heartfelt thanks go out to all the donors for helping to bring this ancient Egyptian treasure back to life at the Louvre.
+Thanks to the generosity of more than 3,700 donors, the Musée du Louvre raised €670,000 to help restore the chapel of the Mastaba of Akhethotep.
+We extend our warmest thanks to all the donors for their incredible help in bringing this ancient Egyptian treasure back to life at the Louvre.

-The Louvre is proud to present the newly-renovated chapel at the heart of its collections, bringing the world one of the most stunning monuments from ancient Egypt.
+The Louvre is proud to present the newly renovated chapel at the heart of its collection, bringing the world one of the most stunning monuments from ancient Egypt.

 List of donors